INSIDE: Roam the Gnome’s Guide to the Best Disney World Playgrounds & Play Areas for Toddlers & Kids.

-It’s been on my ‘must do’ list ever since I was a kid and I have to say, if you have little kids, it’s even better!
+It’s been on my ‘must do’ bucket list ever since I was a kid and I have to say, if you have little kids, it’s even better!

 (Too late, I heard a rumour that Ned could have had a go at helming the steer or ringing the bell.
 Pays to ask.)

 When you disembark, go left to head towards the mystery tunnels that wind in and out and all around in semi-darkness.

 If you are looking to run off a bit of energy, then the hundreds of stairs including spiral staircases and mystery trapdoor exits here will suit your purpose.

 My explorers found these, and of course wanted to spend time ‘shooting’ the passengers (invaders) on the Liberty Belle, alongside a few burly men who seemed to be reliving their childhood cowboy duels with KAPOW Boom! sound effects galore!

 Run back across the rope bridge to the other side of the island to find the Tom Sawyer Scavage Fort play area too.

 There’s plenty more to discover on this side too.

+BEST DISNEY PLAYGROUND?
 Interactive queues at Disney World for toddlers

 There’s also two other spots to mention in the quest for playground time-outs: